nikwl/pyduino-lite/README.md

 # pyduino-lite
 ## Overview
-An easily modifiable python-arduino communication package that enables fast sending and recieving of commands and implements a double-sided checksum to prevent message corruption.
+This repo implements easily modifiable Python-to-Arduino communication package that enables fast sending and receiving of commands and implements a double-sided checksum to prevent message corruption.
 Designed with ease of use in mind, it should be very easy to adapt to new projects and augment with new protocols.
-I've used it in several projects to control multiple Dynamixel servos and stepper motors and read from encoders and pressure sensors simultanously.
+I've used it in several projects to control multiple Dynamixel servos and stepper motors and read from encoders and pressure sensors simultaneously.

 The system has the following advantages:

-1) The protocol that dictates message passing can be updated easily by changing the read and write functions on the python and arduino sides.
+1) Message passing protocol can be updated quickly by changing the read and write functions on the Python and Arduino sides.
-2) Commands sent by the host pc can be queued up before being sent, and then sent after a precise and device-independant amount of time using the PyDuino.send function.
-This allows a single script to issue sequences of distinct commands to many distinct motors, or quickly read from multiple sensors.
-3) The Arduino can be "pinged" using the PyDuino.connect function without throwing an exception.
-This is useful if the calling script is unsure of which port the ardino is connected to.
+2) Each device has its own independent outgoing command queue.
+3) Commands can be appended with a backoff, which will prevent new commands being sent until that command has completed.
-4) Reading from serial on the arduino side is extremely fast, enabling simultaneous control of many stepper motors or other devices that require looping over the body of the arduino code very quickly.
+4) Reading from serial on the arduino side is extremely fast, enabling simultaneous control of many stepper motors or other devices that require looping quickly over the body of the Arduino code.

+Correct usage of this packaged depends on your use case.

+* If you're executing a sequence of commands then the goal is to fill up the command queues and pass each command with a backoff that's just slightly less than you think it will take for the command to complete.
+When a device queue is full then the `PyDuino.send()` method will block until there's space in the queue, so there's no risk of overloading a device.
+This technique will result in a (near) smooth transition between commands.
+* If you're executing real-time commands then the goal is to pick a rate at which to send (velocity) commands and then instantiate PyDuino with a queue size of 1  (commands sent on every iteration should overwrite previous commands, and should be sent as soon as they are enqueued).

 ## Installation

 1) Flash the arduino script in `/arduino/stepper_encoder`.
 2) Install required python packages:
     ```bash